 the body that usually are protected, such as the inside of the legs and arms,

-the back, the genitalia, and the buttocks.
+the back, the genitals, and the buttocks.

-Symptoms of psychological abuse
+Symptoms of emotional abuse

 Emotional abuse means doing or saying things to hurt a child emotionally.
 For example, the adult may say things to make the child feel unwanted or worthless.
 A child

 - Not care much about what is going on

 - Not react normally to pain, other people, or changes in his or her

 - Act more fearful, angry, or sad than would seem normal.